KNS00/TyDi/README.md

   docker-compose up

 The project report was the original submission.
-Since then,the code has been restructured and changed to improve its clarity and organization.
+Since then, the code has been restructured and changed to improve its clarity and organization.

 Each notebook corresponds to a section in the original problem description.
 However, in the code, the tasks are performed on the English language for clarity.